International Year of Chemistry

 The International Year of Chemistry 2011 (IYC 2011) was a year-long commemorative event for the achievements of chemistry and its contributions to humankind.
 The recognition for chemistry was made official by the United Nations in December 2008.
 Events for the year were coordinated by the International Union of Pure and Applied Chemistry (IUPAC), and by UNESCO, the United Nations Educational, Scientific, and Cultural Organization.

 Background

 The UN resolution calling for the International Year of Chemistry in 2011 was submitted by Ethiopia and co-sponsored by 23 nations.
-A case was made that chemistry makes a vital contribution towards achieving the goals of the UN Decade of Education for Sustainable Development, 2005–2014.
+A case was made that chemistry makes a vital contribution towards achieving the goals of the United Nations Decade of Education for Sustainable Development, 2005–2014.

 Theme

 The theme of IYC2011 was "Chemistry–our life, our future".
 It focused on the "achievements of chemistry and its contributions to the well-being of humankind."
 It aimed to raise awareness of chemistry among the general public and to attract young people into the field, as well as to highlight the role of chemistry in solving global problems.